 Jobs

-The roles you're hiring for, the locations they cover, and what makes each one productive.
+The roles you're hiring for and the locations they cover.

 The operational problem

 A job description written once and reused across every site treats a driver job in one corridor like a driver job in another, and a picker role in a cold-storage facility like a picker in dry goods.
 The reality on the floor is more specific.
-The candidate who thrives at one site fails at another.
-A generic posting misses both.
+Screening that ignores this misses the applicants who match the actual role at the actual site.

 How Array HQ solves it